The Value of Admiration

 Archer, Alfred and Grahle, Andre (Eds.)
 (In Production) The Moral Psychology of Admiration Lanham MA: Rowman and Littlefield.

 Archer, Alfred (2019) Admiration and Motivation Emotion Review Vol.11 No.2 pp.140-150 (Open Access).

 Archer, Alfred; Cawston, Amanda; Matheson, Ben; Geuskens, Machteld (Forthcoming) Celebrity, Democracy, and Epistemic Power Perspectives on Politics

-Archer, Alfred and Matheson, Ben (Forthcoming) When Artists Fall: On Honoring and Admiring the Immoral Journal of the American Philosophical Association
+Archer, Alfred and Matheson, Ben (2019) When Artists Fall: On Honoring and Admiring the Immoral Journal of the American Philosophical Association

 The Moral Psychology of Inequality and Its Impact on Well-Being

 This project subjects to critical scrutiny four attempts to theorize the connection between inequality and well-being.
 When diagnosing the problems with inequality, prominent political philosophers refer to key emotions such as envy, shame, and anxiety.
 Yet their specific claims about the impact of inequality on these emotions are rarely subjected to scrutiny from empirical psychology.
 Our goal is to assess these claims in the light of our best current empirical understanding of their nature and significance.
 In so doing we will draw together literatures – and researchers – currently artificially divided by disciplinary boundaries.
 We aim to bridge the gaps between the conceptual and empirical literature on well-being, psychological theorizing of the emotions and philosophical work on (in)equality, respect and status.